Adam Isler, photographer manqué

 - Adobe PhotoShop CC (I relented and switched to the photographer option for $10/month – it winds up being cheaper than upgrading every other version and upgrading every version of Lightroom)

-- The Nik suite (now from Google), especially Siver Efex Pro 2
+- The Nik suite, especially Siver Efex Pro 2